Saurabh-Singh-Negi/100-days-of-code/log.md

 did video lectures as well as solved 2 medium question from fundamental portion

 Questions I solved 1.BOXES AND TOYS, 2.VICTORY

+### Day 33: 20 JANUARY, 2020

+**Today's Progress**:

+Did 3 HARD questions from fundamentals.
+And it took so much time to solve them.

+But finally having solved them, I feel really good.

+The questions that i did were 1.HOUSE NUMBER, 2.FIT SQUARES, 3.CLOCK AND ANGLES